ProjectDimlight/SOL-s-Verilog-Cheatsheet-for-Not-So-Beginners/README.md

 ### What this project is

-Beginners usually find themselves hard to understand the difference of RTL design and behavioral (or program) design.
+Beginners usually find themselves hard to understand the difference between RTL design and behavioral (or program) design.
 Though there are online cheatsheets about the grammar of verilog, they neither explicitly mark the synthesizable part, nor introduce the structure of digital circuits.
 So, we may write this document as a guide for beginners to know "how the structure of their design looks like".

 ### How to contribute